solderq35/fg-time-calc/README.md

 ### Technologies Used

-- Lightweight site built with vanilla Javascript, HTML, CSS.
+- Lightweight site built with Javascript, HTML, CSS.
 - Deployed on Github Pages

 ## Screenshots and Usage Instructions